kernelci/lava-docker/README.md

     remote_user_token:		The remote_user's token.
 This option is necessary only if no master node exists in boards.yaml.
 Otherwise lavalab-gen.py will get from it.
     remote_proto:		http(default) or https
     default_slave:		Does this slave is the default slave where to add boards (default: lab-slave-0)
+    bind_dev:			Bind /dev from host to slave.
+This is needed when using some HID PDU
     expose_ser2net:		Do ser2net ports need to be available on host
     expose_ports:		Expose port p1 on the host to p2 on the worker slave.
       - p1:p2